-DAVID L. PORTER Principal Professional Staff, JHU Applied Physics Laboratory
+DAVID L. PORTER Principal Professional Staff JHU Applied Physics Laboratory

-ABIGAIL M. RYMER Senior Professional Staff, JHU Applied Physics Laboratory JENNIFER L. SAMPLE Principal Professional Staff, JHU Applied Physics Laboratory
+ABIGAIL M. RYMER Senior Professional Staff JHU Applied Physics Laboratory

-JOSEPH J. SUTER Principal Professional Staff, JHU Applied Physics Laboratory
+JENNIFER L. SAMPLE Principal Professional Staff JHU Applied Physics Laboratory JOSEPH J. SUTER Program Chair, Engineering Management; Space Systems Engineering; Technical Management Principal Professional Staff JHU Applied Physics Laboratory

-MICHAEL E. THOMAS Principal Professional Staff, JHU Applied Physics Laboratory
+MICHAEL E. THOMAS Principal Professional Staff JHU Applied Physics Laboratory

-Applicants (degree seeking and special student) must meet the general requirements for admission to a graduate to graduate study, as outlined in the Admission Requirements section on page 5.
-The applicant's prior education must include (1) mathematics through vector analysis and ordinary differential equations; (2) general physics, (3) modern physics, (4) intermediate mechanics; and (5) intermediate electricity and magnetism.
+Applicants (degree seeking and special student) must meet the general requirements for admission to a graduate for graduate study, as outlined in the Admission Requirements section on page 4.
+The applicant's prior education must include (1) mathematics through vector analysis and ordinary differential equations; (2) general physics; (3) modern physics; (4) intermediate mechanics; and (5) intermediate electricity and magnetism.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
+Transcripts from all college studies must be submitted.
 When reviewing an application, the candidate's academic and professional background will be considered.

-The intermediate mechanics and intermediate electricity and magnetism requirements may be waived if the applicant has an exceptionally good grade-point average and a strong background in mathematics.
+The intermediate mechanics and intermediate electricity and magnetism requirements may be waived if the applicant has an exceptional academic record and a strong background in mathematics.